Portland's Living Room

 The Square's features include the Waterfall Fountain, built of granite; sixteen columns with classical pillars topped with carved yellow roses on which crawl pink-and-green spotted bugs; and two brick amphitheaters which provide seats for events.
 Other pieces of artwork include J. Seward Johnson's Allow Me, a bronze statue of a man holding an umbrella.
 A signpost lets visitors know how far they would have to travel and in which direction to reach sights such as Walden Pond or Moscow's Red Square.
 And every noon, the Weather Machine performs, forecasting upcoming weather by displaying one of three metal figures amid a show of mist and flashing lights.
 Helia, a golden sun, indicates a clear, sunny day; Blue Heron predicts mist, drizzle, and changeable weather; and fierce, open-mouthed Dragon forecasts storms.
 This whimsical machine also tells the temperature.

 In 2017, Pioneer Courthouse Square received major renovations with funding from the 2014 Parks Replacement Bond.
+The membrane under the brick pavers was originally rated to last only twenty years and had reached a state of near-failure after thirty years, leading to water intrusion and increasing leaks.
 Improvements included replacement of the failing waterproof membrane and deteriorated bricks, installation of a new HVAC system and other renovations to the office spaces under the Square, repairs to the stoa columns, and construction of a new all-user public restroom thanks to a small contribution from System Development Charges.

 Includes accessible restroom, fountain, plaza, statue or public art, and wireless Internet access.